dkelly255/fitness-app/README.md

         - 2 The option should be viewable only to users with the correct level of authentication and authorisation
         - 3 As part of defensive design principles - There should be a warning presented to a user upon selecting the deletion option to prevent inadvertent deletion

-- View a list of enquiries submitted via the `Contact Us` form page
+- View a list of enquiries submitted so that I can address and manage them via the `Contact Us` form page
     - Acceptance Criteria:
         - 1 The enquiry log should be secured and protected against unauthorised access
         - 2 Each enquiry should be shown along with the key fields and data